Sheffield Sharks

-The Sheffield Sharks, currently known as B.Braun Sheffield Sharks for sponsorship reasons, are a professional basketball team from the city of Sheffield, England.
+The Sheffield Sharks are an English professional basketball team based in Sheffield, South Yorkshire.
 The Sharks compete in the Super League Basketball and play their home matches at Park Community Arena, which opened in 2023.
 They are one of the most successful teams in the history of British basketball and dominated domestic competitions throughout the 1990s and early 2000s.

+They are currently known as B.Braun Sheffield Sharks for sponsorship reasons.

 History

 Sheffield Forgers

 The club was established in 1991 when the team, then called the Sheffield Forgers in reference to the city's history as a major steel producer, were admitted to National Basketball League Division 2.
 After two seasons competing in the division, with an overall 26–16 record, the Forgers were crowned Champions in 1993 and promoted to NBL Division 1.
 The 1993–1994 season would prove to be another successful one for the Forgers having reached the National Trophy final where they beat Plymouth Raiders 62–60 on "home" territory at the Sheffield Arena.
 Their stay in the First Division did not last long, and although they finished in 4th position with a 10–8 record, the Forgers were admitted to the professional top-tier British Basketball League as a new franchise to replace the withdrawing Guildford Kings.